 Clove Oil (contains eugenol)

 Clove oil is a sedative which at high doses, can be used to euthanase small fish.
 Unlike veterinary anaesthetics, clove oil is readily available from most chemists.
 Around 0.4ml of clove oil per litre of aquarium water is sufficient to cause death in exposed fish.
 The clove oil should be mixed with a little warm water first before slowly adding it to the aquarium water containing the fish.
 Do not add all at once as fish get excited – add the clove oil mix over a 5 minute period.

 When exposed to clove oil at this concentration fish quickly lose consciousness, stop breathing and die from hypoxia.
 Please note that the concentration of the solution must be appropriate for the size of the fish and the fish must remain in the solution for at least 10 minutes after all sign of gill movement has stopped.
 Once all sign of gill movement has stopped, placing the fish in the freezer until fully frozen will make double sure the fish is dead and can be disposed of safely.

-For aquarium fish, as with other fish, physical methods such as stunning and decapitation (followed by rapid destruction of the brain by pithing) are humane when carried out quickly and correctly.
-However there can be considerable stress imposed by prior handling and many people are uncomfortable with using these methods.
+Physical euthanasia methods require competent fish handling and can cause considerable stress to fish.
+Many people are rightly uncomfortable with using physical methods.
 It is not recommended that you attempt physical methods without prior training as hesitation or lack of skill and experience will lead to a very poor outcome for the fish.

 Whatever method is used, it is essential to ensure that the fish is dead before disposal.
 A fish can be considered to be dead 30 minutes after the last sign of gill movement and loss of eye-roll (the movement of the eye when the fish is rocked from side to side).